ankit0003jha/StackApi/README.md

 # StackApi
- Using stackoverflow api we have to scrap question and represent it  in a proper format using all search fields and parameters.
+ Using stackoverflow api we have to scrap question and other owner information and represent it  in a proper format using all search fields and parameters.

 ## How to run this application on your system.